 • The Massachusetts Architectural Access Board(MAAB) balances the interests of property owners and accessibility needs by establishing and enforcing building codes during permitting, which is more efficient and affordable.
 However, the MAAB does not have jurisdiction over renovations of buildings constructed before 1991.

-• Bill S. 1629 will close this loophole and require that adaptability features be added, when reasonable, to any building being gut-rehabilitated into multi-unit housing.
+• Bills S1553 and H2291 will close this loophole and require that adaptability features be added, when reasonable, to any building being gut-rehabilitated into multi-unit housing.

 Time for MA to provide accessible workplaces – a win for all